Matthew 22:21 Explained: What Did Jesus Mean by ‘Give to Caesar’?

 Now that we know the context, let’s dive into the Matthew 22:21 meaning and see what it holds for us.

-After they answered Jesus’ question he responds to them, “So give back to Caesar what is Caesar’s, and to God what is God’s.”
+After they answered Jesus’ question he responded to them, “So give back to Caesar what is Caesar’s, and to God what is God’s.”
 (Matthew 22:21)

 Jesus’ answer aligns with the Old Testament that says people should pay taxes to those over them because ultimately everything is God’s.